-Temples of Doom is a moving image work that engages the issue of endangered pagoda rock formations and sacred First Nations rock-art sites in the recently announced Gardens of Stone State Conservation area of the Greater Blue Mountains.
+Temples of Doom was a moving image work that engaged the issue of endangered pagoda rock formations and sacred First Nations rock-art sites in the recently announced Gardens of Stone State Conservation area of the Greater Blue Mountains.

-The title of the work adopts the name of one of the locations of pagodas in the Lidsdale area.
+The title of the work adopted the name of one of the locations of pagodas in the Lidsdale area.
 Now, ironically and unfortunately, this is becoming a fitting name for the entire area.
-The title alludes that it's only a matter of time before all of these pagoda landscapes would be destroyed forever.
+The title alluded that it's only a matter of time before all of these pagoda landscapes would be destroyed forever.

-The work questions the cogency and efficacy of the NSW government's environmental protection 'State Conservation Area' category, which claims to protect a natural area whilst still allowing detrimental mining operations to continue, destroying several million-year-old irreplaceable rock formations and endangering many sacred Aboriginal rock art sites.
+The work questioned the cogency and efficacy of the NSW government's environmental protection 'State Conservation Area' category, which claimed to protect a natural area whilst still allowing detrimental mining operations to continue, destroying several million-year-old irreplaceable rock formations and endangering many sacred Aboriginal rock art sites.

 Temples of Doom was filmed at various locations on Wiradjuri and Dharug Country and depicts the lands of the Wiradjuri and and Dharug peoples.
 We acknowledge the Traditional Custodians upon whose unceded land this work was realised, pay respect to their Elders past and present and extend our respect to Aboriginal and Torres Strait Islander people from all nations of this land.

 Thank you to Rae and Yuri Bolotin as well as The Lithgow Environmental Group for the ongoing support and mentorship.
 This work was overseen and fact-checked by Yuri Bolotin and The Lithgow Environmental Group.